 More than anything, what worried me was that my personal and professional life was in a downward spiral.
 I had no energy for friends and, when I did spend time with my family, I was so tired I couldn’t be the type of person I wanted to be.
 And a girlfriend?
 That was out of the question.
 When it did happen, I admit I never had the energy to treat her as well as she deserved.

 Personal training can be the best job in the world but there’s a reason that the industry has such a massive turnover rate.
 Training clients one-on-one is rewarding but not sustainable.
 Sooner or later any successful trainer reaches the same point I did and they must look into ways to work smarter, not harder.

 Systems are Everything – How to Make $10,000+ Extra a Month

-A lot of people who approach me for individual coaching are already running an online training program haphazardly.
+A lot of people who approach me for individual coaching are already running an online personal training program haphazardly.
 They’re frustrated because they can’t find clients and the continual program writing and email maintenance is time-consuming.
 Training people online isn’t leveraging your time if you don’t take advantage of the software and develop systems to do all the heavy lifting for you.

 These people aren’t working smarter; they’re just working harder but now it’s online.

-If you’re going to train clients online, do it right.
-If you’re looking at how to be an online personal trainer there are two ways to do it:
+If you’re going to be an online personal trainer, do it right.
+If you’re looking at how to become a personal trainer online there are two ways to do it:

 - Take on a smallish amount of clients (10-20) at $100+/month.
 This is at least an extra $1,000/month! (and $100/month is a low price.)